Lead Opinion

 The following facts were adduced at trial.
 Stephanie Webb, a friend of Lassiter, testified that during October and November 1992 she visited Lassiter almost every day.
 During that time she met Sharon Haugabook, who was staying at Lassiter’s apartment, and Goldie, who sold drugs.
 Goldie claimed that he was the only one who could sell drugs out of Lassiter’s house.
 Although Webb had seen defendant in the area, she had never seen him in Lassiter’s apartment.

-Officer Richard Fournier, a firearms examiner, examined the bullets which were recovered from Lassiter's and Haugabook's bodies.
+Officer Richard Fournier, a firearms examiner, examined the bullets that were recovered from Lassiter’s and Haugabook’s bodies.
 In his opinion, the bullets in both bodies were fired from the same weapon.
 The murder weapon was not recovered.

-Assistant State's Attorney Magats testified that in defendant's statement, defendant stated that he had been a member of the Conservative Vice Lords gang for 11 years and his gang name was C-Deon.
-On November 16, 1992, defendant attended a gang meeting where Dennis Mixon, whose gang name was Goldie, said that they were going to a man's apartment to collect money he owed Goldie for drugs.
+Assistant State’s Attorney Magats testified that, in defendant’s statement, defendant stated that he had been a member of the Conservative Vice Lords gang for 11 years and his gang name was C-Deon.
+On November 16, 1992, defendant attended a gang meeting where Dennis Mixon, whose gang name was Goldie, said that they were going to a man’s apartment to collect money he owed Goldie for drugs.
 Daniel Taylor, Rodney Matthews, Akia Phillips, Lewis Gardner and some others were also present for the meeting.
 Goldie stated that the man had not paid the money before, so they had to beat him up and break his ribs.
-Goldie said if the man did not have the money this time, they would have to "take care of business."
+Goldie said if the man did not have the money this time, they would have to “take care of business.”
 They decided that defendant, Goldie, Taylor, and Matthews would go into the apartment, while the others would act as lookouts for the police.
 After the meeting, they went to 910 W. Agatite.
 After they were buzzed into the building, Goldie handed defendant a handgun.
 They knocked on the door, Lassiter answered, and the four men went inside the apartment.
 Goldie began arguing with Lassiter and ordered defendant to shoot him.
 Defendant admitted that he shot Lassiter in the head.
 Defendant stated that Goldie took the gun away from defendant and shot Haugabook.
-Afterwards, Goldie removed money from Lassiter's pockets.
+Afterwards, Goldie removed money from Lassiter’s pockets.

 Faye McCoy also testified at trial.
 She stated that she had not seen the four men she had identified during the police station lineup in the 910 W. Agatite area.
 She also claimed that she did not tell Detective Villardita that she was afraid and would not go to court, but only said that she was afraid of courtrooms, police stations, and Goldie.
 She then definitively stated that defendant was not one of the four men who left the building on the night in question.
 The State then impeached McCoy with the prior inconsistent statements that she made to Detective Villardita.